araqueheinz/AxieBot/README.md

 # AxieBot
-- Channel Id is in setLeaderBoard.js
-- Bot token is in startBot.js
+- Channel Id & Bot token is in DiscordBot/startDiscordBot.js